Mecha-Weasel/spittoon/README.md

 Project "Spittoon":
 ==================
-Mostly, the purpose of this project is to work-around the fact that the Fistful-of-Frags (FoF) "Hightlighted Server Browser" (HSB) feature is based on stale data.
-In the past, the developer (singular) would manually update the HSB data via link to a web-hosted file - that only he controls.
-This (hopefully temporary) work-around modifies how the FoF client operates - to use a different URL (this GitHub) as a source for HSB updates.
+Mostly, the purpose of this project is to work-around the fact that the Fistful-of-Frags (FoF) "Hightlighted Server Browser" (HSB) feature is currently populated with stale data.
+In the past, the developer (singular) would manually update the HSB data - via link to a web-hosted file, that only he controls.
+This (hopefully temporary) work-around modifies how the FoF game client operates - to use a different URL (this GitHub) as the source for HSB updates.

 Since the developer has been away from the game for nearly two (2) years now, the current official HSB data (effectively a curated list of dedicated game servers) has gotten VERY stale.
 At last check, the HSB data included approximately 43 server IP addresses, of which only 13 were still acitve.
 Also, various new servers have come online since then, and several existing ones have undergone IP address changes.